Why Third-Party Backup for Google Workspace is Absolutely Critical

 Can I trust Google to look after my data?

-First, we need to make it clear that Google Apps is a safe and secure platform.
+First, we need to make it clear that Google Workspace is a safe and secure platform.
 It’s trusted by thousands of businesses, with good reason.

 The platform will keep your data stored in their distributed data centers that are designed with resiliency and redundancy, eliminating any single point of failure.
 And Google will virtually protect your data, the same as if it were on your own server.